GLOBAL MARKETS-Asia shares slip on Brexit snag, Texas Instruments' revenue woes

-After the bell, Texas Instruments, whose broad lineup of products makes it a proxy for the global chip industry, forecast current-quarter revenue to fall 10 to 17% from a year earlier, well below estimates.
-Texas Instruments shares tumbled 9.8% in after-hours trade, driving down other chipmaker shares including Intel and Nvidia.
+After the bell, Texas Instruments, whose broad lineup of products makes it a proxy for the global chip industry, forecast current-quarter revenue to fall 10%-17% from a year earlier, well below estimates.
+Texas Instruments shares tumbled 9.8% in after-hour trade, driving down other chipmaker shares including Intel and Nvidia.

-Worries that the global microchip industry is being squeezed by a downturn in demand and a prolonged U.S.-China trade dispute sent some Asian chip-related shares lower.
-Taiwan's TSMC fell 0.2% while South Korea's SK Hynix shed 0.7% and Japan's Tokyo Electron slumped 3.7%.
+Worries that the global microchip industry is being squeezed by a downturn in demand and the prolonged U.S.-China trade dispute sent some Asian chip-related shares lower.
+Taiwan's TSMC fell 0.9% while South Korea's SK Hynix shed 1.6% and Japan's Tokyo Electron slumped 4.3%.

-In the currency market, sterling dipped 0.15% to $ 1.2851, falling further from five-month highs of $1.3012 set on Monday But the currency still kept hefty gains made over the past fortnight on growing expectations that a no-deal Brexit will be avoided even though it is still not clear how the process will unravel.
+In the currency market, sterling dipped 0.15% to $ 1.2851, falling further from five-month highs of $1.3012 set on Monday.
+But the pound still kept hefty gains made over the past fortnight on growing expectations that a no-deal Brexit will be avoided even though it is still not clear what the path ahead will be.

 "But it now seems unlikely that Britain will crash out of the EU on Oct.
 31," he said.
 Receding worries about a no-deal Brexit also underpinned the euro, which stood at $1.1122, flat on the day and a tad below Monday's two-month high of $1.1180.

 The yen ticked up 0.15% to 108.31 yen per dollar, in a slow recovery since hitting a 2-1/2-month low of 108.94 on Thursday.
-The dollar was broadly weak, ahead of a Federal Reserve policy meeting next week, where policymakers are expected to cut interest rates by 0.25 percentage point.
+The dollar was broadly weak, ahead of a Federal Reserve policy meeting next week at which policymakers are expected to cut interest rates by 0.25 percentage point.

 Oil prices fell after industry group data showed U.S. crude stocks rose more than expected last week.
 Still, on the whole, the market held firm after China signaled progress in trade talks with the United States and OPEC and its allies pondered deeper production cuts.